 The situation surrounding it.
 It wasn’t as though I was a sixteen year old who accidentally got pregnant to their high school sweetheart.
-It wasn’t as though I’d found out I was pregnant after leaving someone I had a happy but boring relationship with, whom I had simply fallen out of love.
+It wasn’t as though I’d found out I was pregnant after leaving someone I had a happy but boring relationship with, from whom I had simply fallen out of love.
 I was pregnant to a man who, at the time, I was still in love with.
 A man who had spent more of our relationship berating and bruising me than he did showing he ‘loved’ me.

 Two counselling sessions over the next few days and I went over as much of the complicated situation that was my life as was possible in a couple of hours.
 How I had felt like I was having an outer body experience since the day I walked out of my home with Brent.
 The physical pain and the thought of the financial support my parents would need to provide.
 The risk the unborn child was at of having birth defects or developmental issues as I had been prescribed vitamin A cream and an SSRI.
 Whilst it all played on my mind, none of those things was the deciding factor on the decision I made.

 The counsellor wasn’t the only outside person that I spoke to in order to help me decide on the next chapter of my life.
-There was a girl I went to school with who fell pregnant at 17, although weren’t friends at school, we were in some of the same classes and she was a good person.
-I spoke to her about the challenges and rewards of raising two beautiful little girls, initially on her own but still as a team with their dad.
+There was a girl I went to school with who fell pregnant at 17, although we weren’t friends at school, we were in some of the same classes and she is a good person.
+I spoke to her about the challenges and rewards of raising her two beautiful little girls, initially on her own but still as a team with their dad.
 I went to the state child protection agency to find out about temporary foster care, until I had a job that could support me to raise a child alone.
 The agency could not guarantee that the child would go to a registered foster carer that I knew, so that option was quashed quickly from my mind.
 The option of adoption only briefly crossed my mind, a lifetime of not knowing where my child was and if they were happy, if I could have made their life better.

 Someone very close to me had a child young, whilst the child is happy, the mother spent so much time protecting the child from the spiteful things the father would say or do…just to try emotionally hurt the mother of his child.
 However, children are smarter than they are given credit for and this child is now old enough to see both parents true personalities.
 Watching that situation led me to wonder if I wanted to put a child through the same experience.